 There are different types and sizes of whole house water filtration systems available to address the various types of potential water quality issues experienced in Concord well water or town water.
-Not only is matching the right technology important, but also sizing the system to meet the water usage demands of your home is very important.
-Also very important is a professionally plumbed system as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water per month.
+Not only is matching the right technology important, but also sizing the system to meet the water usage demands.
+Also important is a professionally plumbed system as well as maintenance of the system throughout the years.
+This will optimize the useful life and proper functioning of your new equipment as it processes thousands of gallons of water per month.

 Other contaminants found in New England well water may include Radon and Arsenic.
 A water softener will not remove these health threat contaminants.
 Radon in water is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber.
 This gas is then safely vented to the outside ambient air.